KALEIDOSCOPIC MACHINES

 • Internet of Things-based works

-Submissions must include:
+Submissions had to include:

 • A short abstract and description of the artwork